HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 damage for each additional ki point you spend, and you can either knock it prone or pull it up to 25 feet closer to you.
-On a successful save, the creature takes half as much damage, and you don’t pull it or knock it prone.\
+On a successful save, the creature takes half as much damage, and you don’t pull it or knock it prone.<br/>
 **Wave of Rolling Earth (17th Level Required).** You can spend 6 ki points to cast wall of stone.